-TAA1 Promotion of car sharing schemes.
+- TAA1 Promotion of car sharing schemes. - TAA2 Seek to reinstate a bus service to Tiverton especially at the beginning and end of each day.

-TAA2 Promote improvements to the traffic arrangements at the Primary School to ensure safer and easier traffic movement.

-TAA3 Provide publicity to promote safe driving and awareness that the roads are to be shared by walkers, horse riders, cyclists, animals under control, tractors and all other types of vehicles.

-TAA4 Ensure the clearing of blocked road gullies, ditch maintenance, hedge cutting and pothole repairs are carried out.

-TAA5 Ensure access to public green spaces, turbaries and commons for the enjoyment of the public whilst ensuring that the public are aware of and respect the plants and wildlife that inhabit these spaces.

-TAA6 Provide a pedestrian access from Longmead to Culmstock Road.

-TAA7 Produce a booklet of selected circular walks within the parish and promote a "quiet lanes" scheme for horse riders and cyclists.
+- TAA3 Promote improvements to the traffic arrangements at the Primary School to ensure safer and easier traffic movement for parents to safely drop off their children at the school and avoid the need for parking outside the school premises - TAA4 Provide publicity to promote safe driving and awareness that the roads are to be shared by walkers, horse riders, cyclists, animals under control, tractors and all other types of vehicles.
+To lobby Devon County Council to set up a signposted "quiet lanes" scheme outside of the village for the safety of walkers, horse riders and cyclists. - TAA5 Ensure the clearing of blocked road gullies, ditch maintenance, hedge cutting and pothole repairs are carried out. - TAA6 Ensure access to public green spaces, turbaries and commons for the enjoyment of the public whilst ensuring that the public are aware of and respect the plants and wildlife that inhabit these spaces. - TAA7 Provide a pedestrian access from Longmead to Culmstock Road, and create a "virtual footway" from the raised walkway to the first pavement in Station Road or alternatively provide a path around the industrial estate. - TAA8 Produce a booklet of selected circular walks within the parish and promote a "quiet lanes" scheme for horse riders and cyclists.